Rocketknight1/minimal_lczero/README.md

 saturate any single GPU even for a very small network.
 It might become a bottleneck if you want to train a very small net on a very fast GPU fleet, but that sounds like a weird thing to do.

-As for data, I'm working on building a standard dataset for benchmarking, which I'll probably host as a torrent.
-It's not here yet, unfortunately!

 ### How do I actually run training?

 Just run `tf_train.py`!
 You'll need a dataset, either the standard dataset linked above, or people familiar